 With modern technology, landfill gas (LFG) that is ordinarily burned and released into the atmosphere can be captured and converted into usable energy.
-For waste management fleets, this represents an incredible opportunity to get ahead of ever-tightening emissions standards, tap into new revenue streams and do some good for the environment.
+For waste management fleets, this represents an incredible opportunity to get ahead of ever-tightening emissions regulations, tap into new revenue streams and do some good for the environment.

 How trash becomes fuel